 The laboratory is currently exploring individual Gene x Environment signatures as susceptibility markers by exploring quantitative gene (mRNA) expression phenotypes, and the DNA sequence, methylation, microRNA, and other epigenetic features potentially underlying these expression phenotypes, in vitro and in human populations.
 This is performed in the setting of defined tobacco, diet, and other exposures.
 There are both mechanistic and translational components to the studies.

 Mechanistically, the role of epigenetic variation in promoter regions in the 5' and 3' regulatory regions of carcinogenesis and oxidant pathway genes is being explored in vitro, using human genomic DNA reporter constructs, and native gene regulation models.
 High resolution technologies include the realtime quantitation of native mRNA and microRNA by the laboratory's RNA-specific strategy (patented); the tagged-bisulfite genomic sequencing strategy to determine single base resolution CpG methylation status (tBGS, patented); an experimental strategy for assaying microRNA binding to mRNA, for determining the role of miRNA in candidate gene regulation (patented); and evaluation of functional consequences of DNA methylation detail, using a novel patch reporter construct (patented).
-A new method to engineer methyl-cytosines into the epigenome is being developed.
+A new method to engineer methyl-cytosines into the epigenome has recently been developed.

 Whole (epi)genome approaches to identify molecular events unique to lung cancer are being completed, which will represent one of the initial cross-platform 'omics level discovery examinations of lung tissues.
 The execution of each individual discovery platform involves expert local collaborators and cores in (epi)genetics and genomics, and the "integromics" is critically reliant on Einstein strengths in informatics and biostatistical analyses.